vigetlabs/microcosm/README.md

 A variant of [Flux](https://facebook.github.io/flux/) with central, isolated state.

-Microcosm makes it easier to control and modify state. in a pure, centralized way.
+Microcosm makes it easier to control and modify state in a pure, centralized way.
 It uses pure, singleton Stores and Actions, keeping all state encapsulated in one place.
 This design seeks to achieve a reasonable trade off between the simplicity of singletons and the